zaidongy/sn-notes/CAAF Implementation.md

 ### The server script

-The server script has two funtions.
+The server script has two functions.
 Initialize variables from the server to display them in the view, and also process `c.server.update()` with the data object as input.
 Let's walk through it.

 #### Initilizaing the dropdowns